loglizzy/roblox-server-scrapper/README.md

 # roblox-server-scrapper
-Uses http requests of the roblox game api to list the currently servers of a game
+Uses http requests of the roblox game api to list the currently servers of a game Just for learn, you can modify it to make what you want

 ## Dependencies
 ```